hbillson/Billson_Settimi_Project5/README.md

 # Responsive Layout - FIP

-## ABOUT
+## About

-A website with a responsive layout that be used on any size browser.
+A website with a responsive layout that can be used on any size browser.

 ## Requirements